 Conservation planning occurs in large part due to the IUCN Red List.
 The Red List is essential in identifying key biodiversity areas that can be used for conservation.

-Endangered or critically endangered species have to be relocated to areas where they can thrive and survive.
-A good indicator of these areas is through the Red List.
+Endangered or critically endangered species must be relocated to areas where they can thrive and survive.
+A good indicator of these areas is the Red List.
 The list has all the essential information and criteria that the conservation sites need.

 The IUCN Red List is often crucial in environmental impact assessments.
 Decision-makers use the Red List to inform them of the potential environmental impacts of implementing proposed projects.

 Some projects can have adverse consequences on particular species or their habitats.
-The thoroughly researched information from seasoned conservationists in the IUCN quickly point this out to prevent causing harm.
+The thoroughly researched information from seasoned conservationists in the IUCN quickly points this out to prevent causing harm.

 The IUCN Red List is used in site rehabilitation planning and biodiversity management.
 The IUCN explores all the possibilities that can help reduce any negative impacts on biodiversity, fostering sustainable production.

 The IUCN updates information on the Red List.
-Species that have increased in the risk of extinction, no longer threatened or endangered, and newly threatened species.
+Species that have increased the risk of extinction are no longer threatened or endangered and are newly threatened species.

 The new information evokes interest from the media.
-Many articles are written and posted on the internet, with information printed in newspapers and discussed on radio and TV.
-This greatly raises public awareness of the status of different species and the environmental threats they are facing.
+Many articles are written and posted online, with information printed in newspapers and discussed on radio and TV.
+This dramatically raises public awareness of the status of different species and the environmental threats they face.

-Students and teachers use the IUCN Red List website all over the world for their projects and classwork.
+Students and teachers use the IUCN Red List website worldwide for their projects and classwork.